 We are currently accepting applications for conferences in 2016.
 Please use the links at left for more information and an application.

 SAPF qualifies for corporate matching grants

 SAPF has received matching grants from Google and Qualcomm.
 A matching grant is a corporate donation for the same amount that was donated by an employee of the company.
 If your company offers matching grants, please consider making a donation to SAPF!

 We are currently accepting applications for the Professor Faheem Hussain Student Conference Program, which provides funding for South Asian physics students to attend international scientific conferences in South Asia.
 This program honors the late Pakistani physicist Faheem Hussain, whose distinguished career included many important contributions to furthering scientific research and education in developing countries.
 Please use the links at the left for more information and an application.

 Welcome new committee member Prof. Abdul Hameed ToorWe are honored to have distinguished physics professor Abdul Hameed Toor of Quaid-i-Azam University join the Professor Faheem Hussain Student Conference Program evaluation committee in 2013.
 He replaces Prof. Asghar Qadir, who has stepped down after three years of generous service.

 SAPF featured at American Physical Society meeting

-HostGator is a web hosting company that, until the end of last year, offered free and discounted web hosting services for selected non-profits.
+HostGator is a web hosting company that used to offer free and discounted web hosting services for selected non-profits.
 SAPF was awarded their Technolgy Grant during the last two years of their program.
 Many thanks to them for hosting our website through this grant.